Want to try campervanning in Spain but not sure what to expect? Fret not, I’ve got you covered!

 Parking for the day when visiting cities and towns is easy if you have a small van.
 But once you travel with a longer vehicle, you need to look up RV parking.

-Many cities in Spain have dedicated caravan parks within walking distance from the city.
+Many cities in Spain have dedicated caravan parks within walking distance of the city.
 However, others don’t.

 We like to use the app Park 4 Night even when looking for free daytime parking around cities.
 Even though Persi (the van) is small and fits in normal car parking spots, the app is useful.

-There are usually reviews of the parking space and we like to check if there are many others that have experienced robbery when parking there.
+There are usually reviews of the parking space, and we like to check if there are many others who have experienced robbery when parking there.
 Those parking areas are best to avoid.

 This is usually only something we have seen in bigger cities (Valencia, Barcelona, Seville etc.) We also find it easier to park in a smaller town outside the city sometimes and take the train into the bigger city for the day.

-An example is when we visited Barcelona for a day, we parked in Vilanova I La Giltru and took the train in.
-There, we knew the van would be safe, and we saved ourselves a lot of hassle driving into Barcelona where we probably would have had to take some sort of public transport to get to the center anyway.
+An example is when we visited Barcelona for a day, we parked in Vilanova i la Geltrú and took the train in.
+There, we knew the van would be safe, and we saved ourselves a lot of hassle driving into Barcelona, where we probably would have had to take public transportation to get to the center anyway.

 Smaller towns, on the other hand, are usually well equipped with (often free) caravan parking where you can stay the day or even the night.
 Some of them have facilities like water and toilet dumping, while others don’t.